belle2/basf2/online_book/basf2/cs.rst

 Continuum suppression using Boosted Decision Trees
 --------------------------------------------------

-Boosted Decision Trees (BDT) are a specific type of a machine learning model used for classification tasks.
-Its goal is to predict the value of a target variable based on the values of the input variables.
+Boosted Decision Trees (BDTs) are a specific type of a machine learning model used for classification tasks.
+In this lesson we try to classify all candidates as either continuum or not continuum.

-The name "decision tree" refers to the general structure: the classification is done with a series of "decisions".
+The name *decision tree* refers to the general structure: the classification is done with a series of "decisions".
 Decisions are logical operations (like ">", "<", "=", etc.) on the input variables of each data point, by the outcome of which the data points are separated into groups.
 Each outcome has a separate line of decisions following it.
-Maximum number of such decisions is called the "tree depth".
+The maximum number of such decisions is called the "tree depth".

-The word "boosted" refers to the specific way the tree is formed: gradient boosting.
+The word *boosted* refers to the specific way the tree is formed: gradient boosting.
 Gradient boosting means, that a final tree is made by combining a series of smaller trees of a fixed depth.